Child who died in school coach crash was 10-year-old boy, police say

 One of the school’s teachers posted on Facebook: “My amazing students, I couldn’t be prouder of all of you, how incredibly brave you have been.

-“Finally, thank you to the emergency services who have saved many lives and to the brilliant public who went out of their way to look after myself and most importantly the wonderful students of Minehead Middle School.”

-Prime Minister Sir Keir Starmer said in a post on X: “There are no adequate words to acknowledge the death of a child.
+Prime Minister Sir Keir Starmer said: “There are no adequate words to acknowledge the death of a child.
 All my thoughts are with their parents, family and friends, and all those affected.”

 Speaking to the PA news agency outside the school gates, the Rev Philip Butcher, the vicar of Minehead, said the community was in shock.